imagineeeinc/orbs-js/README.md

 ## Instalation/ Setup
 It's easy to get started with Orbs js!

-Orbs js can be installed simply using a content delivery network (CDN) URL to embed Orbs js directly on your HTML page or npm
+Orbs js can be installed simply using a content delivery network (CDN) URL to embed Orbs js directly on your HTML page or using the npm module

 ### CDN Install (via jsdeliver)